Let it sink in: JaVale McGee and Nick Young have more NBA titles than Charles Barkley

 [Warriors sweep LeBron James, Cavaliers to claim second straight NBA championship]

 McGee, after stints in Denver, Philadelphia and Dallas, signed with the Golden State Warriors in 2016.
-He played in 77 games last season, averaged 6.1 points and 3.2 rebounds and won a championship as a lightly used reserved.
+He played in 77 games last season, averaged 6.1 points and 3.2 rebounds and won a championship as a lightly used reserve.

 Young bounced from the Clippers to the 76ers to the Lakers, where he spent four seasons and in 2016 was the not-so-innocent victim of a prank by then-Lakers rookie D’Angelo Russell in which Russell surreptitiously recorded Young talking about how he cheated on his then-fiancé Iggy Azalea.